What it’s like to drive a car while it’s being hacked

 YC-backed Vidcode raises $1.5M to teach teens to code using Snapchat filters, videos, memes and more

-Ever been driving a car when both the brake ands the gas pedal failed, and the dashboard go nuts?
+Ever been driving a car when both the brake and the gas pedal failed, and the dashboard go nuts?
 I just have, and it isn’t fun.
 What are we going to do when our cars are targets for hackers?

-The problem with most modern cars is that to offer many more kinds of services (live traffic data for sat navs etc) they need to be connected.
+The problem with most modern cars is that to offer many more kinds of services (live traffic data for sat navs, etc.) they need to be connected.
 Once that happens then they are, by definition, hackable.
 The issue has suddenly become more urgent as more cars become connected, electric and employ autonomous driving features.

 But with multiple ways to get into a car’s systems — from cell access, bluetooth or even the OBD-II (On-board diagnostics) port — there is no one silver bullet to catch all potential attackers.